-I had the pleasure speaking at The Green Alley Awards in Berlin as patron and judge about climate change and about going circular.
+I had the pleasure of speaking at The Green Alley Awards in Berlin as patron and judge about climate change and about going circular.
 Here is my talk:

 Entrepreneurs get it